EternityForest/AnyoneCanDoIt/MathELI5.md

 can move parts of equations around to make new equations, which are guaranteed to be true if the original is true.

+It allows one to work backwards, and find questions given the answer.

+Arithmetic will be enough to answer things like X=5*2, but algebra allows one to work backwards, and find the value of X in equations like "10=  X*2", which asks "What number do you have to multiply by 2 to get 5"

+It also allows you to solver problems that are defined by multiple equations.

 Suppose you have 10 feet of wood to build a 16:9 frame.

 X and Y are the final horizontal and vertical dimensions.